 Meteora: North of the Pelion peninsula, but well worth making the journey, this is a breathtaking example of a complex of Eastern Greek Orthodox monasteries.
 Its name means 'suspended.'
 This reflects the fact that the six monasteries are built on natural sandstone rock pillars, seemingly defying the laws of physics, not to mention the impracticalities of construction.
 It is at the northwestern edge of the Plain of Thessaly, near the Pineios river and Pindus Mountains of Central mainland Greece.
 It has inspired and been filmed for many films, music and literature.

 Milies: The name means 'apple trees', surrounded as it is, by apple and chestnut orchards to the north east, and olive groves to the south west.
 It is the end of the line for a narrow gauge railway line built in late 19th century.
 The train still runs for tourists today, to the village of Lehonia.
 There is a small museum of local crafts, and a beautiful church.

-Vyzitsa: This village has many excellent examples of traditional Peliot architecture.
+Vizitsa: This village has many excellent examples of traditional Pelion architecture.
 Spend a day wandering through the narrow streets sampling traditional Greek food at the tavernas.

 Zagora: At the northernmost part of Pelion, the village's Slavonic name means 'behind the mountain'.
 It is one of the largest of Pelion's mountain villages and is surrounded by orchards fed by natural springs.
 Its apples have a special aroma and are exported in large quantities.
 Zagora was once the capital of Pelion and the centre for Greek enlightenment, famous for its contribution to learning, art, education and trade.
 A small 18th century library is in the central square where over 3000 maps and manuscripts dating back to 17th century can be found.